techx-cv/Machine_Learning_Tutorial_Clustering/README.md

 Please follow the preview material and go through all the codes in detal.

 - Quick Link to Notebook
-- Quick Link to INstruction
+- Quick Link to Instruction